apache/kvrocks-website/community/index.md

 * Use Slack threads to keep parallel conversations from overwhelming a channel.
 * Please do not direct message people for troubleshooting, issue assigning and PR review.
 These should be picked-up voluntarily.

+## Zulip

+You can join the [Apache Kvrocks™ community on Zulip](https://kvrocks.zulipchat.com/).

+There are a couple of community rules:

+* Be respectful - This is the most important rule!
+* All important decisions and conclusions must be reflected back to the mailing lists.
+"If it didn't happen on a mailing list, it didn't happen." - The [Apache Mottos](https://theapacheway.com/on-list/)
+* Please read [the official guide](https://zulip.com/help/getting-started-with-zulip) to learn how to use Zulip.
+* Please do not direct message people for troubleshooting, issue assigning and PR review.
+These should be picked-up voluntarily.

+Thanks to [Zulip](https://zulip.com/) for sponsoring free Zulip Cloud Standard hosting for the Kvrocks community.

 ## Issue tracker

 We use GitHub Issues to track all code related issues: https://github.com/apache/kvrocks/issues